 Do my servers have to be based in Alderney?

 No, it is possible to be licensed by Alderney and have your servers based in an approved data centre outside of the Bailiwick with a Category 2 Associate Certificate.
 If you apply for a Category 2 Licence (B2B) and not a Category 2 Associate Certificate (B2B) then certain essential functions relating to effecting the gambling transaction need to be conducted on servers in the Bailiwick.

 What gaming banks are available in the Bailiwick?

 There is no regulatory requirement to bank in the Bailiwick, licensees can bank in any reputable jurisdiction globally which affords AGCC licensees with many banking options.
 Banking is complicated for the sector in general but having an AGCC licence can assist licensees with banking and payment processing as the licence is so well regarded globally.
 It is apparent that the licensee is adhering to recognised best practice and gold-standards.
 Alderney and the Bailiwick of Guernsey has received a high endorsement from Moneyval / FATF in the last inspection which is of great comfort to banking and payment processors alike.

-Assuming that a licensee passes yearly inspections, the licence renewal will take place annually, at which time the appropriate annual licence fee will be payable.
+The licence renewal is annual, at which time the appropriate annual licence fee will be payable.

 What does Brexit mean for Alderney?

-How can I find out about technical information?
+How can I find out more about technical information?

-We partner with a number of leading hosting, technical, telecoms and corporate services companies under the umbrella of Team Alderney.
-They work with a suite of high tech systems for anyone who wants to host on island.
+Please view the full Technical Standards and Guidelines for Internal Control Systems and Internet Gambling Systems produced by the AGCC..
+There are also many leading hosting, technical, telecoms and corporate services companies who work with a suite of high tech systems for anyone who wants to host on island.
 There’s also the option of using AGCC approved cloud hosting facilities.